Q: What types of services does the Career Center provide students?

 The Career Center maintains relationships with students during their enrollment and after the students complete their course(s) or program(s).
 It is our mission to educate, motivate and assist our students on their path to employment.
 The purpose of our services is to build connections between as many students and employers as possible.
 An important part of the career assistance here at Allied is the continual contact and follow-through once they are done with the course/program.
 In order to conduct a productive job search we work with students/graduates by providing them with the tools and knowledge on how to do a self-sufficient job search.

 Q: Any future plans for the Career Center you’d like to comment on?

 A: Our job here in the Career Center is to assist our students into employment!
 Currently, the Career Center is striving to up the ante on the number of students working.
 We assist them by showing them how to better interview and how to network themselves.
 Our primary function is to teach our students to be self-sufficient in finding employment.

 Q: In what capacity does the Career Center work with other departments?

 A: The Career Center works with various departments.
-We communicate regularly with Student Services, Educational Support and the Admissions Departments.
+We communicate regularly with the Student Affairs and Admissions Departments.